Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/running.rst

 Running individual steps
 ------------------------

-If you know what you are doing, you can in principle create individual file lists for each reduction step and process them step-wise.
+If you know what you are doing, you can, in principle, create individual file lists for each reduction step and process them step-wise.
 This allows the user to check the output and quality of the reduction steps prior to proceeding with the next step.
-This is facilitated by the `wr` and `wb` scripts.
+This is facilitated by the :func:`wb <kcwidrp.scripts.wb.wb_main>` and :func:`wr <kcwidrp.scripts.wr.wr_main>` scripts.
 If you run these scripts on your images, they will produce a header listing and a set of file lists that can be used to process each step individually.
 For
 example: